 Edition of 50, numbered and signed

-"Come and look at the garden" were often amongst the first words my mother spoke to me when I visited.
+"Come and look at the garden" were often amongst the first words his mother spoke to Philip J Brittan when he visited.
 She was a dedicated gardener who gained immense pleasure from the many hours she spent working in the garden that she maintained for most of her life.
 The results were magnificent, combining a wide variety of plants in ways that enticed complimentary comments from visitors and from strangers passing by.
-Being in the garden always raised my mother's spirits, lifting her out of the restrictions and pressing concerns of the now.
-Looking back, the garden a place full of memories, and planning for the future with enriching hope.

-Sadly, as my mother's health and mobility deteriorated, she spent less and less active time in the garden; a cause of great frustration and sadness.
-I moved house to be close to her and gradually took over the care of the garden - endeavouring to follow my mother's detailed instructions to the best of my limited gardening ability.
+Sadly, as her health and mobility deteriorated, Philip’s mother spent less and less active time in the garden; a cause of great frustration and sadness.
+Philip moved house to be close to her and gradually took over the care of the garden.

-During this time I started to make images in the garden using the plants, soil, water, sun and rain, initially with no clear plan about how to best produce and process the finished work.
-Eventually I decided I needed to have a more intimate and physical connection with the prints and to include a process that allowed the garden to directly influence the finished work.
-I painted on the prints with various media and buried them in the garden for extended periods of time, allowing the place to mark the work in a very direct way.
+During this time Philip started to make images in the garden using the plants, soil, water, sun and rain, initially with no clear plan about how to best produce and process the finished work.
+Eventually Philip decided that he needed to have a more intimate and physical connection with the prints and to include a process that allowed the garden to directly influence the finished work.
+He painted on the prints with various media and buried them in the garden (some with fabrics from his mother's house) for extended periods of time, allowing the place to mark the work in a very direct way.